mongodb/motor/doc/tutorial-asyncio.rst

 Updating Documents
 ------------------

-`AsyncIOMotorCollection.replace_one` changes a document.
+:meth:`~motor.motor_asyncio.AsyncIOMotorCollection.replace_one` changes a document.
 It requires two
 parameters: a *query* that specifies which document to replace, and a replacement document.
 The query follows the same syntax as for :meth:`find` or :meth:`find_one`.
 To replace a document: